 The Science DMZ is not affected by the common (shared) firewall rules.

-The Firewall Operating Procedures should include a quick emergency process for resolution of firewall rule exceptions for rules that are interfering with academic or business operations.
+The operating procedures should include a quick emergency process for resolution of firewall rule exceptions for rules that are interfering with academic or business operations.
 This should include adjustments requested by faculty and staff, adjustments needed for testing and debugging by local firewall administrators, or other cases not yet identified.
-There should be an well known contact point to request emergency adjustments.
-An emergency adjustment could be considered long-term or temporary.
-If temporary, the intent is to maintain current protections while seeking a long-term solution.
+There should be a well known contact point to request emergency adjustments.

 The general process described below is for finding long-term solutions where there is sufficient time to discuss and plan.
 It is not intended for use during emergency resolution.
-The Firewall Operating Procedures may elaborate upon the criteria or process as necessary.
+The operating procedures may elaborate upon the criteria or process as necessary.